Stephen Bradley Wilkerson

 - Final Game September 28, 2008

 - Born June 1, 1977 in Owensboro, KY USA

 Brad Wilkerson won an Olympic gold medal for the United States in the 2000 Sydney Olympics.
 He was MVP of the 1995 World Junior Championship, hitting .360 with 7 runs, 8 RBI, 3 doubles and 3 home runs and going 3-0 on the mound with a 0.90 ERA, 11 hits allowed, 3 walks allowed and 26 strikeouts in 20 innings pitched.
 He drove in the winning run in the semifinals against Australia, then pitched a three-hit shutout against Taiwan to give the US the Gold Medal.

 He is often cited as being the last Montreal Expos player because of his appearance during the Major League Baseball Japan All-Star Series shortly after the 2004 regular season wearing his Expos uniform.
-He was the final winner of the Expos Player of the Year award in 2004.
+He was the final winner of the Expos Player of the Year award in 2004, when he scored 112 runs and hit 32 homers as the Expos' lead-off hitter; he also drew a career-high 106 walks that season.
 Wilkerson moved with the Expos franchise to Washington.
 An established starter from his time in Montreal, he was inserted as the leadoff hitter and center fielder on Opening Day for the Washington Nationals on April 4, 2005.
-He singled to start the contest against the Phillies' Jon Lieber, making him the first National to get a base hit.
+He singled to start the contest against the Philadelphia Phillies' Jon Lieber, making him the first National to get a base hit.

 - 2002 Topps All-Star Rookie Team

 - 20-Home Run Seasons: 3 (2002, 2004 & 2007)